GDPR and CRM: How to Manage Customer Data in 2018

 3 CRM features to help you manage customer data

 The number of GDPR compliant features will continue to be rolled out throughout the year.
-But, the first wave of features will be available in a new version of SuperOffice CRM in February.
+But, the first wave of GDPR features became available in a new version of SuperOffice CRM in February, 2018.

-These 3 features include consent management, subscription management and bulk updates.
+These 3 features included consent management, subscription management and bulk updates.

 1. Consent management